Introduction

 help(package="qfa")

 Documentation for specific functions can also be obtained using the usual R mechanisms.
-For example, help on the function colonyzer.read can be obtained with:
+For example, help on the function colonyzer.read

 ?colonyzer.read